David Hayter: Metal Gear Solid series

 Hayter is one of the few Metal Gear actors to have played and completed the games he's voiced in.
 According to Paul Eiding, Hayter gave up half of his own paycheck in order to bring back the cast of the original Metal Gear Solid for the 2004 remake Metal Gear Solid: The Twin Snakes.

 Following the announcement of Metal Gear Solid V: The Phantom Pain in the 2013 Game Developers Conference, Hayter announced that he was not asked to reprise as the main character for this entry.
 This was later confirmed when Konami announced that Kiefer Sutherland would be the character's voice during E3 the same year.
 Hayter has since revealed in an interview that he had to re-audition for the role suggesting that the series' creator Hideo Kojima was already considering recasting the part much earlier, with Kurt Russell (Snake Plissken in Escape from New York and Escape from L.A.) having been allegedly offered the role during the development of Metal Gear Solid 3: Snake Eater (2004).

 After Kojima's departure from Konami, Hayter would reprise the role in a Metal Gear Solid-themed advertisement for the 2016 Ford Focus SE aired in 2016.
 In 2018, Hayter provided the character's voice in two video games: Super Bomberman R (which added two playable characters based on both Solid Snake and Naked Snake in an update) and Super Smash Bros.
-Ultimate.
+Ultimate (which simply reused his performance from Brawl).
+He reprised his role as Naked Snake for the 2025 remake, Metal Gear Solid Δ: Snake Eater, which also includes newly recorded lines.